 Wouldn't it be more likely for them to say : "Where the hell were you yesterday Superman when we were being attacked?".

 Politically correct All-Star Squadron uses the word 'Nip' rather than J-A-P. I mean, if 'Nip' is politically correct - I'm not sure.
 Roy Thomas doesn't shy from doing the next logical thing : Using their powers to end the war in 1941.
 At this point Thomas uses 2 talismans as deus x machina.
 The first is the Spear of Destiny, possessed by Hitler.
-The other is the most famous talisman in Western civilization, in the hands of Tojo.
+The other is the Holy Grail, in the hands of Tojo.
 Both talismans will allow the axis to control the All-Star Squadron if they ever strayed near both Japan and Germany.
 This is the excuse that answers any queries about why didn't the All-Stars just wrap things up in two or three days.
 Soon enough Dr. Fate and Green Lantern fall prey to the Grail's power and turn on their own team, but Liberty Belle uses the one thing that Alan Scott cannot defend against - wood.